nisathav/Docker_Robotics/README.md

 Making an entrypoint script
 ---------------------------
 1. create an entrypoint.sh in the directory `~/Desktop/docker_robotics/my_project`
-2. update the dockerfile with the omitted lines above in `running with different users 5.` `Set up entrypoint and default command
+2. update the dockerfile with the following lines, `Set up entrypoint and default command
+   COPY entrypoint.sh /entrypoint.sh
    ENTRYPOINT ["/bin/bash", "/entrypoint.sh"]
    CMD ["bash"]`
-3.
+4. rerun the docker `docker run -it --user ros --network=host --ipc=host -v $PWD/src:/my_source_code my_image ros2 topic list`
+   we can add arguments at the end of this docker image running code